Can I Sue My Uber Driver if They Crash?

 Imagine it.
 You've just had a great night out with your friends.
 You were the picture of responsibility, didn't drive, and called an uber.
-Or maybe you are catching a late night/early morning ride from the airport and didn't want to have to deal with parking.
+Or maybe you were catching a late night/early morning ride from the airport and didn't want to have to deal with parking.

 The next thing you know, you are involved in an uber car accident and have been injured.
 You probably have a million questions running through your head.